wp-plugins/fpw-category-thumbnails/readme.txt

 = I've entered ID of a picture from NextGen Gallery and thumbnail doesn't show. = IDs from NextGen Gallery must be entered with ngg- prefix, so ID 230 should be entered as ngg-230.

+= What is required to use authors' pictures as thumbnails? = Upload authors' pictures into media library or NextGen gallery.
+File names of authors' pictures in media library must follow this naming convention: 'autor_id.jpg' where 'id' is author's user id.
+File names of authors' pictures in NextGen gallery must follow this naming convention: 'id.jpg' where 'id' is author's user id.
+The name of NextGen gallery must be 'authors'.

 == Screenshots ==

 1. Settings Page